 Proposition~\ref{prop:ub-V-dot} is the basis for our event-trigger design.
 Formally, we select $\theta \in (0, 1)$ and require

 which can be equivalently written as

-\new{Notice from~\eqref{eq:e} and the fact $t=0$ that~\eqref{eq:trig} holds on $[\phi(0), t_0]$.
-After each time $t_k$, the controller keeps evaluating~\eqref{eq:trig} until it reaches equality.
+Notice from~\eqref{eq:e} and the fact $t=0$ that~\eqref{eq:trig} holds on $[\phi(0), t_0]$.
+Equation~\eqref{eq:trig} fully specifies the sequence of times $\{t_k\}_{k = 1}^\infty$ and its dependence on the actuation delay.
+For each~$k$, after each time $t_k$, the controller keeps evaluating~\eqref{eq:trig} until it reaches equality.
 At this time, labeled $t_{k+1}$, the controller triggers the next event that sets $e(t_{k+1}) = 0$ and maintains~\eqref{eq:trig}.
-Notice that ``larger'' $\gamma$ and ``smaller'' $\rho$ (corresponding to ``stronger'' input-to-state stability in~\eqref{eq:iss-lyap2}) are then more desirable, as they allow the controller to update $u$ less often and reduce the communication cost.
-Our ensuing analysis shows global asymptotic stability of the closed-loop system and the existence of a uniform lower bound on the inter-event times.}
+Notice that ``larger'' $\gamma$ and ``smaller'' $\rho$ (corresponding to ``stronger'' input-to-state stability in~\eqref{eq:iss-lyap2}) are then more desirable, as they \new{are intuitively expected to let the controller} update $u$ less often.
+Our ensuing analysis shows global asymptotic stability of the closed-loop system and the existence of a uniform lower bound on the inter-event times.